 About EURO Ressources S.A.

 EURO Ressources S.A. is a French company focused on precious-metal royalties.
-As of December 31, 2020, IAMGOLD France S.A.S. an indirect wholly owned subsidiary of IAMGOLD Corporation, owned approximately 89.71% of all issued and outstanding shares of EURO Ressources S.A and 94.25% of the voting rights.
+As at December 31, 2022, IAMGOLD France S.A.S. an indirect wholly owned subsidiary of IAMGOLD Corporation, owned 90% of all issued and outstanding shares of EURO Ressources S.A and 94.38% of the voting rights.
 EURO’s securities trade on the NYSE Euronext of Paris stock exchange under the symbol EUR.

 The royalty income on the Paul Isnard concessions will be calculated by applying the percentage of royalty to the net smelter returns royalty established based on revenues from the sale of gold calculated per the average monthly gold price (in United States dollars) less applicable deductions per the agreement.
 The royalty percentage is 1.8% on the first two million ounces of gold and 0.9% on the next three million ounces of gold.

 The silver stream entitles to receive 50% of the payable silver production over the life of mine on Orezone’s Bomboré gold mine, located in Burkina Faso, West Africa.
 The silver stream also stipulates a minimum guaranteed delivery obligation of 37,500 ounces of silver per annum subject to a catch-up payment on a shortfall on specified timelines, until delivery of 375,000 ounces of payable silver after which the minimum annual payment guarantee will no longer apply.
 Orezone has the right to buy back 50% of the silver stream in certain circumstances for $7.15 million.